-Since the pandemic, a lot of schools are asking children to come into school in their PE kit on the days they have PE and I know my school for one are planning to continue this long term because of the time they are saving on getting everyone changed.
+During the pandemic, a lot of schools asked children to come into school in their PE kit on the days they have PE.
+My school have decided to continue this long term because of the time they are saving on getting everyone changed.

 The upside of this is that they need less uniform, the downside is they need may need more PE kit.
 While a PE kit that is worn for an hour a day twice a week can get away with being washed once a half term, a PE kit that is worn all day twice a week can’t.
 If they have PE two days in a row, you’ll struggle to wash and dry it in time so will likely need two tops which are an item many schools like you to have the logo on.

 Here are a few other items your child will need to buy for school and some things to consider when buying them/

 - Water Bottle – These are worth investing in because there is nothing worse than a leaky water bottle in a school bag.
 We’ve found almost all types seem to leak apart from a basic screw top design

 - A lunch Box – If your child is having a packed lunch you’ll probably want a hard plastic container to put it in.
 My kids love these ones* to keep everything separate

 - A lunch bag – A bag that will keep their lunch cool in the summer months is important as schools get hot and their lunch will be pretty gross by the time they eat it without one.
 Most of the children’s lunch bags on sale don’t seem to have very long life spans but the their tastes change so quickly they are usually begging for a new one every year anyway.
 Our Smiggle one has lasted the longest